How to Sell Used CNC Equipment

 The Best Way to Sell Your Used CNC Machine

-The best place to sell used CNC equipment is through an industrial equipment dealer like Meadoworks that offers multiple selling options: outright purchase for immediate cash, consignment for hands-off selling, or auction for maximum competitive value.
+The best place to sell used CNC equipment is through an industrial equipment dealer that offers multiple selling options: outright purchase for immediate cash, consignment for hands-off selling, or auction for maximum competitive value.

 Dealers with established buyer networks (Meadoworks reaches buyers in 40+ countries) typically achieve better prices than private sales because they have qualified buyers ready to purchase and can properly market equipment to the right audience.
+Start with a free valuation to understand your machine's current market value before choosing a method.

-Get a Free ValuationYour Selling Options Compared
+Your Selling Options Compared

 Outright Sale

-Sell directly to Meadoworks for immediate cash
+Sell directly for immediate cash

-- Fastest option—close in 1-2 weeks
+- Fastest option — close in 1–2 weeks

 - Guaranteed sale

-- No marketing or showing required
+- No marketing or showings

 - Meadoworks handles removal